 “What’s so funny?”

 “Nothing, just thinking of an old song.”
-The Kinks' LOLA played in my head.

-“Something you want to dance to, because I’m a good dancer.”
+“Because I’m a good dancer.”
 She wiggled her shoulders like a Times Square go-go girl

 "I bet you are."
 I signaled the bartender for two drinks.